trezzuri/erpnext-docs/docs/en/setting-up/company-setup.md

 ### 2.8 Company Info

-For reference, the following details of your company can be saved in ERPNext:
+For reference, the following details of your company can be saved in SOMA:

 * Date of Incorporation